MicrosoftDocs/windows-itpro-docs/devices/surface/surface-dock-firmware-update.md

   - Component10CurrentFwVersion 0x04ac3970 (78395760)
   - Component20CurrentFwVersion 0x04915a70 (76634736)

+>[!TIP]
->Note: If you see "The description for Event ID xxxx from source SurfaceDockFwUpdate cannot be found" in event text, this is expected and can be ignored.
+>If you see "The description for Event ID xxxx from source SurfaceDockFwUpdate cannot be found" in event text, this is expected and can be ignored.

 ## Install the Surface Dock Firmware Update